Toggle: English / Spanish

 The test may also be used to screen for diabetes.

 If you have diabetes, you and your doctor or nurse will discuss the correct range for you.
-For many people the goal is to keep your level at or below 6.5 - 7%.
+For many people, the goal is to keep the level below 7%.

-Note: Normal value ranges may vary slightly among different laboratories.
+The examples above are common measurements for results of these tests.
+Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.
-The examples above show the common measurements for results for these tests.
-Some laboratories use different measurements or may test different specimens.

-If your level is above 7% and you have diabetes, it often means that your is not well controlled.
-Your target HbA1c should be determined by you and your health care provider.
+If your level is above 7% and you have diabetes, it often means that your blood sugar is not well controlled.
+You and your health care provider should determine your target A1C.

 Obtaining a blood sample from some people may be more difficult than from others.